 Branchline 1 has an end station dedicated to high-performance ARPES experiments, ideal for mapping energy dispersions and Fermi surfaces.
 The end station consists of six ultra high vacuum chambers connected by a radial-distribution chamber.
 Besides the main analysis chamber there are two flexible and well equipped preparation chambers (dedicated to high- and low-vapour pressure evaporation sources), a scanning tunnelling microscope, a sample storage chamber and a fast-entry load-lock.
 The analysis chamber is equipped with a fully motorized six-axis manipulator capable of cooling samples to below 20K, paired with a high performance deflector based DA30 hemispherical analyser from ScientaOmicron.
 Deflection mode measurements enable Fermi surface mapping without needing to rotate the sample, advantageous for very small or inhomogeneous samples and also for maintaining a fixed polarization geometry.

 Branchline 2 will be dedicated to spin-resolved ARPES measurements.
-Endstation is currently in the construction phase.
+Endstation is currently in the commissioning phase.